-But it’s also important you deal with effectively so the business is not left short-staffed during busy periods, employees are not disgruntled because they’re missing out.
+But it’s also important you manage holiday effectively so the business is not left short-staffed during busy periods, employees are not disgruntled because they’re missing out.

 Working out how much accrued leave they have is part of that equation to make sure everyone gets what is fairly owed to them.

 When a new employee joins your company their statutory entitlement to holiday automatically starts to build, or accrue.
 This accrues even during probationary periods and during periods of sick leave or maternity, paternity or adoption leave.

 You multiply 5.6 by the number of days they work to get the amount of holiday owed.
 For full-time this would be 28 days, for someone working three days a week this would be 16.8 days (rounded up to the nearest half day, so 17).

 Lots of employers use an accrual system to calculate how much an employee is owed in their first year working for them.

 Annual leave is accrued throughout the year at one twelfth a month but if an employee starts partway through your company leave year, then they will be entitled to holiday from that point onwards.
 For example, if they start July 1 they will be entitled to half the statutory leave so 14 days instead of 28.